CodingContributorsLair/Harry-Potter-Quiz/README.md

-## AvidCoder's Harry Potter Quiz
+## The CodingContributorsLair Harry Potter Quiz

-### This is a Harry Potter fan quiz that I have made.
-Please feel contribute, perhaps by adding some more questions, editing the README.md or adding any new features that I could consider adding?

-### Thanks for viewing, and give the quiz a go!
+### This is a Harry Potter Quiz that was originally produced by [AvidCoder101](https://github.com/AvidCoder101).
+Give it a go and see how many you get correct at the end!

+## Want to contribute?
+Here's some ideas on what to do:

+* ### Add some questions
+* ### Improve the webpage
+* ### Improve the README.md

+### By contributing, you will benefit by perhaps recieving an invitation to our organization.
+Thanks!